wieerwill/logseq_templates/README.md

 Make your LogSeq clean and organized with some templates.
 Each template is a Markdown file itself and can be further modified by yourself to your liking.

 ## How to use Templates?
+Add the files in the pages folder into your logseq pages folder.
+That's all.

 1. open any note or create a new page
 2. write "/" and "Temp", auto completion should already suggest "Templates".
 Press it
 3. Select which template you would like to use